-The Education Ministry intends to launch a curriculum for the upcoming school year in secular public schools on Jewish-Israeli culture, the ministry announced on Wednesday.
+The Education Ministry intends to launch a new curriculum for the upcoming school year in State secular schools on Jewish-Israeli culture, the ministry announced on Wednesday.

 The new program seeks to introduce pupils to the world of multi-faceted Judaism, adapting its relevance to fit the context of modern Israeli society.